【 CONTENTS 】

 What do you think?
 You might be able to see it if you look at it carefully.
 After viewing the beautiful moon, let’s eat dumplings together!

-As of September 23rd, the weather forecast predicts bad weather on the 27th, but that could change.
+According to the weather forecast as of October 2nd, the sky is likely to be overcast on the 4th, but that could change.
 If not, you can still enjoy the ritual of eating dumplings, available at supermarkets and convenience stores.